AviatrixSystems/Docs/HowTos/Ingress_Protection_Transit_FireNet_Fortigate.rst

 Workflow on Transit FireNet for AWS
 =====================================

-Refer to `Transit FireNet Workflow for AWS doc <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html>`_ for the below steps:
+Refer to `Transit FireNet Workflow for AWS doc <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html>`_ for the below steps.
+Please adjust the topology depending on your requirements.

 Step 1.
 Deploy VPCs for Transit FireNet and Spoke for Applicaton
 -----------------------------------------------------------------